Clibor is a clipboard history manager. Give it a try!

 </content>

-For Evernote text encryption, programming can be done to decrypt.
+For Evernote’s text encryption, decryption can be performed programmatically.

-As for Notion, unlike Evernote, it does not have the ability to encrypt some text.
+Unlike Evernote, Notion does not have a built-in feature to encrypt specific text.

-Therefore, the only way to store a set of IDs and passwords in Notion is to store them in plain text, which is a security risk.
+As a result, storing ID and password combinations in Notion means keeping them in plain text, which poses a security risk.

 Sponsored Links